 William Rotch dispatched his son Benjamin to Dunkirk to begin relocating the family business in 1787.
-Rotch himself would follow in 1789 with Benjamin’s young wife.1 Incredibly, the family now found itself caught in the storm of another revolution!
-A fact Rotch couldn’t resist dwelling on in a rueful letter to his son-in-law: “Never did I imagine I would find myself in the middle of another Revolution,” he wrote with what we can only imagine was a combination of incredulity and fear.
-The Rotches’ fortunes would once again rise and fall with a revolution, and before it was over, William would once again be called in front of a legislature to answer for his disloyalty.
+Rotch himself followed in 1789 with Benjamin’s young wife, Elizabeth.
+Incredibly, the family now found itself caught in the storm of another revolution, a fact Rotch could not resist dwelling on in a rueful letter to his son-in-law: “Never did I imagine I would find myself in the middle of another Revolution,” he wrote with what we can only imagine was a combination of incredulity and fear.
+The Rotches’ fortunes once again rose and fell with a revolution, and, before it was over, William once again found himself in front of a legislature to answer for his disloyalty.

 - Before the Rockefellers, there were the Rotches

 - For those who fail at business…there’s always politics

 - A different kind of sunken treasure